-We have audited the accompanying financial statements of MCPS Educational Foundation, Inc. (the Foundation), which comprise the statements of financial position as of June 30, 2019 and 2018, and the related statements of activities, and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of MCPS Educational Foundation, Inc. (the Foundation), which comprise the statement of financial position as of June 30, 2021, and the related statement of activities, and cash flows for the year then ended, and the related notes to the financial statements.